CANTOS LII - LXXI

 Ezra Pound.
 Blurb to the first edition of Cantos LII-LXXI, 1940 (quoted by Nadel 152-3).

 Note.
-Key to colours: orange - inactive link; green - active link to the canto.
+Key to colours: orange - inactive link; green - active link to the canto; violet: link to the Companion to a canto.

 Calendar of Composition